manifold-systems/manifold/docs/cheatsheet.md

 ...
 }
 ```
-Use `Person.json` as a JSON-by-example schema for type-safe access to other such JSON data:
+Use `Person.json` as a JSON-by-example schema:
 ```java
 import abc.Person;
 ...